Lecture hall tableaux: Introduction

 See Figure~\ref{fig:LHT} for an example of a lecture hall tableau.
 If $\lm$ has only one row (resp.~column), the lecture hall tableaux in $\LHT_{(n,\ge,>)}(\lm)$ become anti-lecture hall compositions (resp.~lecture hall partitions).
+A \emph{reverse semistandard Young tableau} of shape $\lm$ is a filling of $\lm$ with nonnegative integers such that the entries are weakly decreasing in each row and strictly decreasing in each column.
 Lecture hall tableaux also generalize reverse semistandard Young tableaux in the sense that if $n\to\infty$, lecture hall tableaux of type $(n,\ge,>)$ become reverse semistandard Young tableaux.
 Moreover, the lecture hall tableaux in $\LHT_{(n,\ge,>)}(\lambda)$ whose entries are at most $n$ are exactly the reverse semistandard Young tableaux of shape $\lambda$ whose entries are at most $n$.
+Recently, Br\"and\'en and Leander \cite{BL} generalized lecture hall partitions to \emph{lecture hall $P$-partitions} in a similar way that partitions are generalized to $P$-partitions.
+Lecture hall tableaux are a special case of lecture hall $P$-partitions.

-Consider a sequence $\vec x = (x_0,x_1,\dots)$ of variables.
+Consider a sequence $\vec y = (y_0,y_1,\dots)$ of variables.
 For $T$ in $LS^{(n,\ge,>)}_{\lm}$ or $LS^{(n,<,\le)}_{\lm}$, the \emph{weight} $\wt(T)$ is defined by

 where $o(m)$ is $1$ if $m$ is odd and $0$ otherwise.
 For example, if $T$ is the lecture hall tableau in Figure~\ref{fig:LHT}, its weight is

 We define the \emph{lecture hall Schur functions} of shape $\lm$ and of types $(n,\ge,>)$ and $(n,<,\le)$ by